cewpur/react-native-animated-entrance/README.md

 ✨ Subtle animation wrapper for your React component

 ## Introduction
 A lightweight wrapper for React Native.
 Animate a component's entrance using translate and opacity individually.
+Animation takes place on draw, any child components can consume from state without replaying the entrance.

 Note this is designed for subtle enhancements to your app, it is not a comprehensive animation library.